 Dravo Mechling Corporation; and The Valley Line Company.

 Mid-South Towing also faces intermodal competition from the railroads.

-Electro-Coal Transfer Corporation competes with others for performance of transfer and storage -services.
-Electro-Coal's principal competitors with both shoreside transfer 200 cround storage capabilities International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
+Electro-Coal Transfer Corporation competes with others for the performance of transfer and storage services.
+Electro-Coal's principal competitors with both shoreside transfer and ground storage capabilities are: International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
 A portion of the transfer market is also served by companies whose operations are mid-stream in the Mississippi River.
 Principal among these is Cooper-Smith Company.

-Finally, Gulfcoast Transit Company competes with many other companies to provide ocean-going tug and barde transportation service.
+Finally, Gulfcoast Transit Company competes with many other companies to provide ocean-going tug and barge transportation service.
 Principal among those competitors are: Dixie Carriers, Inc.; St. Phillips Towing Company; Sheridan Towing Company; Red Circle Transport Company; and Beker Industries, Inc.

-Would the disclosure of cost information expose the 22 • affiliates to substantial competitive harm?
+Q. Would the disclosure of cost information expose the caffiliates to substantial competitive harm?

-25 A-Yes.
+25 A. Yes.
 The cost of rendering bulk commodity transportation service over a given distance varies little from one commodity to another.
 On a per-ton unit basis, it costs a barge company the same amount to transport a ton of grain, for example, as to transport a ton of coal.
 Rates for bulk commodity transportation service also tend to show little variation from one commodity to the next.

-In such a highly competitive environment, a given company's market share is constantly at risk and must be carefully safeguarded.
-Competitors who are able to discern, either directly or indirectly, a given company's costs or profit margin are in a position to capture a portion of that company's market share by anticipating its future bids and selectively undercutting its prices.
+highly competitive environment, such In company's market share is constantly at risk and must be Competitors who are able carefully safeguarded. discern, either directly or indirectly, a given company's costs or profit margin are in a position to capture a portion of that company's market share by anticipating its future bids and selectively undercutting its prices.
 Similarly, such knowledge permits the company's customers, who may be paying different prices for similar services, to bargain for more favorable terms from the company and among its competitors.